JoeQuigley1/pp5-fe-bike-brothers/README.md

 ### User Stories

-The Issues created for this site found [here](src/assets/readme_screenshots/userstories.md)
+The Issues created for this site can be found [here](https://github.com/JoeQuigley1/pp5-fe-bike-brothers/issues?q=is%3Aissue+is%3Aclosed)

+The Kanban board can be found [here](https://github.com/users/JoeQuigley1/projects/9) and a link to the User Stories can be found [here](src/assets/readme_screenshots/userstories.md)

 ### wireframes